14 Types of Siding for Houses To Protect & Impress

 Natural Wood Siding

-You can use other materials to replicate the look of a wooden siding but more often than not, you will find that only natural wood can really make that happen.
+You can use other materials to replicate the look of all the various types of wood siding but more often than not, you will find that only natural wood can really make that happen.
 Real wood shingles are a popular choice in the west because of their texture and curb appeal.

 They can be expensive but there are benefits to it, like being able to easily paint on the outside of the house.
 Staining is also an easy job and adds to the look.